Simon Higgins: Career

-His 2008 novel, Moonshadow: Eye of the Beast, was an Australian bestseller, was shortlisted for the 2008 Aurealis Fantasy Award and subsequently published in the United States, Germany, Indonesia and England.

-As a result, Higgins was invited to appear on Australia's highest rating children's TV show, Saturday Disney, to discuss the book and demonstrate swordplay.
+His 2008 novel, Moonshadow: Eye of the Beast, was an Australian bestseller, was shortlisted for the 2008 Aurealis Fantasy Award and was subsequently published in the United States, Germany, Indonesia and England.
+Higgins was invited to appear on Australia's highest rating children's TV show, Saturday Disney, to discuss the book and demonstrate swordplay.

-Higgins has written short stories for several anthologies, in the horror, science fiction and historical adventure genres.
+He has written short stories for several anthologies, in the horror, science fiction and historical adventure genres.
 He has also authored numerous articles on the craft of writing and creative brainstorming.

 A prolific public speaker and teacher of creative writing, he is known for incorporating martial arts demonstrations into his presentations to middle school, high school and university-level writing students in Australia, England and Asia.

-Higgins has been repeatedly noted in teaching journals and the Australian media for his efforts to ‘masculinise reading’.
+Higgins has been repeatedly noted in teaching journals and the Australian media for his efforts to 'masculinise reading'.

-In 2010, in recognition of his efforts to promote greater understanding of Asian cultures, Higgins was invited by the Australian government's Asia Education Foundation to become an Ambassador for Asia Literacy.
+In 2010, in recognition of his efforts to promote greater understanding of Asian cultures, Higgins was invited by the Australian government's Asia Education Foundation to become an ambassador for Asia Literacy.

-His novel, Moonshadow: Eye of the Beast, was subsequently made a recommended school curriculum text by the Asia Education Foundation.
+His novel Moonshadow: Eye of the Beast was made a recommended school curriculum text by the Asia Education Foundation.

-In 2013 Higgins received an Australian Government Endeavour Executive Fellowship Award to live and study ‘Screenwriting for Film & TV Animation’ in China.

-This led to his ongoing creative collaboration with Crane Animation, based in Guilin, China, first in the role of creative consultant, then as a screenwriter for their award-winning series Gemini Fables and as coach of the company's in-house writing team.
+In 2013, Higgins received an Australian Government Endeavour Executive Fellowship Award to live and study 'Screenwriting for Film & TV Animation' in China.
+This led to his ongoing creative collaboration with Crane Animation, based in Guilin, China, first in the role of creative consultant, then as a screenwriter for their award-winning series Gemini Fables, and as coach of the company's in-house writing team.